Thanksgiving (2023 film): Plot

 Kathleen tries to escape but is captured and cooked alive at Carver's hideout.
 Her corpse is served as a "turkey" at a table where the hostages and victims' corpses are seated.
 Carver then bludgeons Evan to death in a livestream in front of the others.
 Jessica and Scuba escape from the table and Carver chases Jessica through the woods.
 She then comes upon Eric lying on the pavement and follows signs of movement into a building where parade float materials are being stored.
 She sees Bobby in the Carver costume, but Eric joins her and tells her to go outside.
 Gunshots are heard but Bobby is not found.

 The police inform Jessica that her friends and father are safe.
 In the sheriff's office, Jessica notices the same debris from the woods that stuck to her clothing is also stuck to the hem of Eric's pants, which confirm that he is John Carver.
 When Jessica asks Eric why he committed this killing spree, he reveals his motive for the murders was revenge; Eric had been having an affair with Amanda, who was pregnant with his child when she was killed during the RightMart incident.
 Eric then began targeting those he held responsible for the riot, as their negligence and violence caused Amanda's death.
 Eric had also abducted Bobby and placed him in the Carver costume to frame him.

-Intending to poison Jessica to cover his tracks, Jessica reveals to a horrified Eric that she has live-streamed his confession, exposing him as the killer to the world.
+As Eric intends to poison Jessica to cover his tracks, Jessica reveals to a horrified Eric that she has live-streamed his confession, exposing him as the killer to the world.
 Eric attacks her, but Bobby intervenes.
 An enraged Eric attacks again, intent on killing Jessica for ruining his life.
 Jessica loads a blunderbuss using her mother's bracelet and shoots down a balloon attached to a tank of gas, causing an explosion that engulfs the sheriff.